cpprocketry/cpprocketry.github/demo/projects.md

 ---
-title: Documentation
+title: Projects
-description: This is a documentation page.
+description: This is the projects page.
-permalink: /docs/
+permalink: /project/

 layout: post
-sidenav: docs
+sidenav: Project
 subnav:
   - text: Section one
     href: '#section-one'